Chart Color Schemes

 Infrastructure

-Miners Rest has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Miners Rest has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact the region.
-Notable ones are Western Victoria Aviation Precinct Ballarat, Waters Edge, Miners Rest, Miners Rest Township Plan, and Miners Rest Primary School Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects likely affecting the region.
+Notable initiatives include Western Victoria Aviation Precinct Ballarat, Waters Edge, Miners Rest, Miners Rest Township Plan, and Miners Rest Primary School Redevelopment.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.